This post may include affiliate links; see our disclosure policy.

 • Vanilla extract

-The blackberry cobbler is the perfect use for a mound of fresh blackberries in the summer, like berries from a U pick, a farmers market, or home garden.
-This recipe calls for 4 cups of blackberries, a quantity that can be rather expensive when bought from the store or even at a farmers market.
+The blackberry cobbler is the perfect use for a mound of fresh blackberries in the summer, like berries from a U-pick, a farmers market, or a home garden.
+This recipe calls for 4 cups of blackberries, a quantity that can be rather expensive when bought from the store or even at a farmers’ market.

-So if you’d like, you can swap in frozen blackberries!
+If preferred, you can swap in frozen blackberries!
 Use them right from frozen; no need to thaw.
-Since frozen berries aren’t typically as sweet as frozen berries, increase the sugar in the filling to ½ cup granulated sugar.
+Since frozen berries aren’t typically as sweet as fresh berries, increase the sugar in the filling to ½ cup granulated sugar.
 Taste and add a little more if the flavor doesn’t pop or isn’t sweet enough.

 This blackberry cobbler recipe is great as written in the recipe below, but you can add a few things to make the flavor pop!
 Here are a few ideas: